bakhriddin-dev/konn/README.md

 * Clean and intuitive interface
 * Create, edit, and delete links
-* Integration with backend service appwrite
+* Integration with the backend via RTK Query for reliable API interaction
-* Great example of modern frontend development for a portfolio

 ## Getting Started